Wasatch Mountains, UT - Little Cottonwood Canyon area

 1993 - I had been planning to do this climb for a while, and had a date in mind to go for it.
 However, a significant snowfall event made me postpone the climb by two or three days.
 It also resulted in the decision to climb the full ridge.

 The North Ridge is usually climbed by following a couloir on the East side until it joins the ridge about one third of the way up.
-The only guidebook which described this route mentions that the full ridge is "significantly harder", but offered no additional information.
+The only guidebook which described this route at the time mentioned that the full ridge is "significantly harder", but offered no additional information.

 When I arrived at the head of Maybird Gulch and was able to view the ridge I stopped to ponder my choices for quite a while.
 Even though I had waited a few days since the recent snowfall I was not convinced that the standard couloir would be stable.
 On the other hand I knew that the lower ridge was "significantly harder", and I was alone.
 Such decisions always take some time and consideration when I am climbing alone.